9:30 a.m.-3:00 p.m. February 29, 2020

 How does journalism work?
 How can you play a part in supporting a healthy and vibrant local news media environment?
 You’re invited to a Monroe County community conversation about these sort of questions and more.

-A free, daylong “Making the News” event on February 29 will feature presentations and discussions with journalists about the newsgathering process and how journalism might better serve you and your fellow Hoosiers.
+This free, daylong “Making the News” event on February 29 will feature presentations and discussions with journalists about the newsgathering process and how journalism might better serve you and your fellow Hoosiers.
+Spaces for the event are limited.
 You can also participate by just taking a survey.

 What is this conversation about?